Question

 Technical

-Ideal for technical roles or data-driven improvements where you enhanced performance, efficiency, or results through analytical approaches
+Ideal for technical or data-driven improvements where you enhanced performance, efficiency, or results through systematic analysis and refinement.

 Redesigned